RarelyCharlie/rarelycharlie.github.io/_howto/offsite.md

 There are exceptions to this, explained below.

+**Do not identify people you have offsite contact with as 7 Cups users.**

+If you have offsite contact with a 7 Cups member or listener, do not refer to that contact on 7 Cups in a way that identifies the 7 Cups user.

+For example, you can write, "I am worried about my son, John" but you cannot write, "I am worried about my son, @xxxxXxxxx0000."

 ### Exception: anonymous accounts

 On 7 Cups you can share links to information that you place on other websites anonymously.